yuckiymouse/udacity_pro1_boston_airbnb/README.md

  - 2-2) What makes good review scores by customers?

 # <a id="files" href="#files">File descriptions</a>
-- `boston-airbnb-data.ipynb` : Code for analysis.
+- `how-do-you-set-the-price-for-airbnb.ipynb` : Code for analysis.
 Run on jupyter notebook.
 - `README.md` : You are reading now
 - `_config.yml` :